 What is a great security feature if you work in an office is somewhat of an annoyance to me, simply because I work from home and no one except my wife ever gets to touch my computer, making this password an extra step that I don’t need.

-In this post, I’ll show you how to stop macOS from asking for a password after waking up your Mac.
+In this post, I’ll show you how to stop macOS from asking for a password or Touch ID authentication after waking up your Mac.